 When he died, Albert was starting work on a 100' staircase that would cut up to the top of the rock, where his wife would have arranged a rock garden.
 Mr. and Mrs. are both buried in an alcove a short walk from the entrance.

 Elsewhere in Utah, Hole-in-the-something attractions thrive, no doubt inspired by Albert's work.
 There's that Gas Station-In-The-Rock in Hanksville.
 And let's not forget the Bed and Breakfast-in-the-Rock in the Canyonlands area, with rooms originally carved by a polygamist for each wife to live in, confided a scandalized cashier at Albert's place...

 Erik and Wyndee Hansen purchased the "Rock" from Gladys' son, Hub Davis, in 2000.
-They've added a trading post, surrounded by an array of outdoor statuary for sale, and a 2-story outhouse.
+They've added a trading post, surrounded by an array of outdoor statuary for sale, a giant cactus made of bowling balls, and a 2-story outhouse.
 They intend to preserve the interior as is.